MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-settings.md

 > [!div class="mx-imgBorder"]
 > ![](media/system-menu.png "Status tab")

 The status tab enables you to track the progress of data ingestion as well as several important product processes.
-That way you can ensure the completeness of any action taken in Customer 360.
+That way you can ensure the completeness of any major process you define in Customer 360.
 This tab includes three tables:

-// add 2

 - **Data Sources**: This table lists all the data sources from which you are ingesting your data (left column as shown below).
 It also presents the status of ingestion (middle column): Whether it didn't start yet, in progress, or already completed.
 Lastly, date of last data refresh is specified per data source (right side column)